transdigiware/blockchain/howto/ibp-console-build-network.md

 Now that you have gathered all the necessary certificates, you are ready to create a peer or ordering service which uses those certificates.
 Follow these instructions to create the peer or single-node ordering service with certificates from an external CA.

 1. On the **Nodes** tab click **Add peer** or **Add ordering service**.
+2. Make sure the option to **Create** the peer or ordering service is select.
+Then click **Next**.
-2. After entering a display name for the node, select the option to use an external CA.
+3. After entering a display name for the node, select the option to use an external CA.
-3. Step through the panels and upload the files corresponding to the certificate and private key you gathered.
+4. Step through the panels and upload the files corresponding to the certificate and private key you gathered.
-4. Ensure you select the peer or ordering service organization MSP definition that you imported into the console from the drop-down list.
+5. Ensure you select the peer or ordering service organization MSP definition that you imported into the console from the drop-down list.
-5. On the last step when you are asked to associate an identity with your peer or ordering service, you need to click **New identity**.
+6. On the last step when you are asked to associate an identity with your peer or ordering service, you need to click **New identity**.
-6. Specify any value as the **Display name** for this identity.
+7. Specify any value as the **Display name** for this identity.
 The display name will be visible in the Wallet after you create the node.
-7. In the **Certificate** field, upload the file that contains  the **Peer or ordering service admin identity certificate**.
+8. In the **Certificate** field, upload the file that contains  the **Peer or ordering service admin identity certificate**.
-8. In the **Private key** field, upload the file that contains  the **Peer or ordering service admin identity private key**.
+9. In the **Private key** field, upload the file that contains  the **Peer or ordering service admin identity private key**.
-9. Review the information on the Summary page and click **Add peer** or **Add ordering service**.
+10. Review the information on the Summary page and click **Add peer** or **Add ordering service**.

 ### Option 2: Create a five node ordering service using certificates from an external CA
 {: #ibp-console-build-network-create-five-node}